This article will help you get complete knowledge about anchor point archery.

 It’s not enough to know that you anchor under the jaw, you should be able to touch the specific spot under the jaw where you anchor.

-If you cannot, then you may find yourself drawing inconsistently because you only have a vague idea of the spot you anchor.
+If you can’t, then you may find yourself drawing inconsistently because you only have a vague idea of the spot you anchor.

-Also, if you cannot consistently draw at the same spot, maybe that anchor point isn’t a good fit for your shooting style.
+Also, if you can’t consistently draw at the same spot, maybe that anchor point isn’t a good fit for your shooting style.

 Moving your head between shots may also result in inconsistency.